 But unlike us, a lot of those collectors have not yet rediscovered the hobby.
 And I believe that when they do, they’re going to like what they see.
 You know, cards are better now.
 They are better produced, they’re fun to look at, they’re really impressive today compared to what they used to be.

 Then you throw in the allure of the autographs and the serial numbered cards and the graded cards and you realize that the market is more liquid and this is something you can get into and make a profit with your sports card investing if that’s what your goal is.

 I really think that you’re going to see a flood of people returning to sports card collecting and sports card investing in the next few years, it just makes too much sense.

 That’s part of the reason why I think that right now is a really great time to be investing in sports cards because as more people come into the market, demand rises, and in any economy when demand rises, so do prices.

 I think that’s what we’re going to see across the board for sports cards in the next few years.
 So, I’m excited to go on this journey.
 I decided to start my video series to share with you the investment decisions that I’m making.
 To share what I’m doing so that some of this information can be shared and to also to learn from you and to hear your feedback and to hear your thoughts and to learn from others who understand how the sports card investing market is evolving.

-Hopefully along the way throughout my video series you can keep up with here at Save Your Bucks.
-We’ll have some interesting guests who are doing their own investments and have their own perspectives on what makes a sports card investing successful for them.
+Hopefully along the way throughout my video series you can keep up with me here at Save Your Bucks.
+We’ll have some interesting guests who are doing their investments and have their own perspectives on what makes a sports card investing successfully for them.
 There are many popular entrepreneurs like Gary Vaynerchuk who are talking more and more about sports card investing.